Alexoid1/Super-heroes/README.md

 # Super Heroes Capstone React Redux
-SuperHeroes is a web application give information about All SuperHeroes and Villains data from all universes.
-Built with React and Redux and fetches data from a standard API called SuperHeroes API.
+SuperHeroes is a web application that shows stats about All SuperHeroes and Villains from all universes.
+Built with React and Redux and fetches data from a standard API and FirebaseStore also authenticate users with google and facebook.
+The user can add Heroes and upload images.

 ![screenshot](./img/home.png)
 ![screenshot](./img/screen.png)